pleblanc/pass-keepr/README.md

-# Store your password online, accessible through all devices
+# Securely store your passwords online and make them accessible through all your devices